 Satellite Earth observation is one of the key pillars of the disaster risk management practice at the World Bank.
 For instance, in the event of a natural disaster, satellite data are used to support large-scale emergency recovery programmes through a post disaster needs assessment.

-Satellite information is also increasingly included in risk mitigation and climate change adaptation programmes in a broad range of situations, such as costal lowland subsidence and flood defence.
+Satellite information is also increasingly included in risk mitigation and climate change adaptation programmes in a broad range of situations, such as coastal lowland subsidence and flood defence.

 To further raise awareness and demonstrate the capabilities of Earth observation, ESA has set up five urban risk assessment pilot studies implemented in collaboration with the World Bank.
 They include urban mapping and thematic mapping to support risk assessment concerning hazards such as flooding, terrain subsidence, and landslides in Tunis, Alexandria, Jakarta, Yogyakarta, Rio de Janeiro, Ho Chi Minh City, and Guyana’s capital city, Georgetown.
 This is part of an overall ESA initiative to demonstrate the potential of Earth observation services to support the operations of multilateral development banks such as World Bank, the European Investment Bank, the African Development Bank and the European Bank for Reconstruction and Development, among others.